 LG SP8YA Dolby Atmos soundbar

-This Dolby Atmos soundbar with a wireless sub has many of the features of LG's higher-end models, including eARC, plus another HDMI 2.1 input with 4K Dolby Vision and HDR10 pass-through.
-Streaming is well catered for thanks to Bluetooth, Chromecast and Apple Airplay 2.
+This Dolby Atmos soundbar with a wireless sub has many the connectivity and features of LG's higher-end models.
+There's eARC (opens in new tab), plus another HDMI 2.1 input with 4K Dolby Vision (opens in new tab) and HDR10 (opens in new tab) pass-through as well as an optical input and a USB port.
+Streaming is well catered for too, alongside Bluetooth and wi-fi, there’s Chromecast (opens in new tab) and Apple Airplay 2 (opens in new tab).
 Sonically this 3.1.2 package punches above its weight with a broad, vibrant soundstage that can easily match the cinematic scale of larger screens.
-It can also be upgraded to 5.1.2 by the addition of the SPK8 2.0 surround kit.
+It can also be upgraded to 5.1.2 by the addition of the SPK8 (opens in new tab) 2.0 surround kit Four stars.

 Here are the best cheap soundbars you can currently buy